dlwh/puck/README.md

 It's (currently) designed for use with grammars trained with the Berkeley Parser and on NVIDIA cards.
 On recent-ish NVIDIA cards (e.g. a GTX 680), around 400 sentences a second with a full Berkeley grammar for length <= 40 sentences.

+*Puck is only useful if you plan on parsing a lot of sentences.* On the order of a few thousand.
+Also, it's designed for throughput, not latency.

-The current version is 0.1-SNAPSHOT.
+The current version is 0.1.

 Puck is based on the research in two papers: